Kephson/reint_powermail_country/Documentation/Introduction/Index.rst

 Following is done:

 - Sorting is done with the name of the country
-- Additional option "other country" will be added
+- Additional option "other country" will be added (could be disabled with other=0)
 - support for older static_info_tables extensions